Argentina – Employer of Record

 The general rule in Argentina is that employment contracts are executed for an indefinite period of time.
 Indefinite term contracts do not need to be executed in writing.
 However, it is good practice to have the written formality for defining the terms of the contract.
 Employers have the obligation to immediately register any and all employment relationships in a Special Payroll Book, which is subject to periodic control and supervision by the Ministry of Labor.

-This information is provided as general accepted information and is not intended as advisory services.
+This information is provided as generally accepted information and is not intended as advisory services.
 We would be happy to discuss these options with you if you are interested in our employment leasing or PEO service in Argentina.

 Why Globalization Partners